 By Michael Wilhelmson

 Andrew Weaver is a rare individual—a scientist and a politician.
 He is a professor of climate science at the University of Victoria and a lead author in the United Nations Intergovernmental Panel on Climate Change, a group that won a Nobel Prize in 2007.
-Victoria Greens from the riding of Oak Bay Gordon Head are introducing Andrew Weaver to Northshore Greens at a Meet and Greet on March 9 at 7:30 pm.
-It will be in the North Shore Unitarian Church in West Vancouver, 370 Mathers Ave.
-Tickets for the event are free.
+He was the Green candidate for the riding of Oak Bay Gordon Head in the 2013 provincial election.
+Northhshore Greens were so excited by his candidacy that we decided to have a fundraiser for his Constituency Association prior to the election.
+It was a great success and was definitely one of the highlights of the year.